Chandragupta Maurya: Dynastic marriage-alliance with Seleucus

 Chandragupta sent 500 war elephants to Seleucus, which played a key role in Seleucus' victory at the Battle of Ipsus.
 In addition to this treaty, Seleucus dispatched Megasthenes as an ambassador to Chandragupta's court, and later Antiochos sent Deimakos to his son Bindusara at the Maurya court at Patna.

 Megasthenes served as a Greek ambassador in his court for four years.

 Control of Gujarat

 In the south-west, Chandragupta's rule over present-day Gujarat is attested to by Ashoka's inscription in Junagadh.
 On the same rock, about 400 years later, Rudradaman inscribed a longer text sometime about the mid second–century.
 Rudradaman's inscription states that the Sudarshana lake in the area was commissioned during the rule of Chandragupta through his governor Vaishya Pushyagupta and conduits were added during Ashoka's rule through Tushaspha.
 The Mauryan control of the region is further corroborated by the inscription on the rock, which suggests that Chandragupta controlled the Malwa region in Central India, located between Gujarat and Pataliputra.

-Jain accounts of renunciation and retirement in Karnakata
+Jain accounts of renunciation and retirement in Karnataka

 1,300-year-old Shravanabelagola relief shows death of Chandragupta after taking the vow of Sallekhana.
 Some consider it about the legend of his arrival with Bhadrabahu.